mhuot/snmpsim/docs/source/documentation/simulating-agents.rst

     Encryption (privacy) key: privatus
     Encryption protocol: DES
     Listening at:
-      UDP/IPv4 endpoint 127.0.0.1:1024, transport ID 1.3.6.1.6.1.1.0
+      UDP/IPv4 endpoint 127.0.0.1:1611, transport ID 1.3.6.1.6.1.1.0
       UDP/IPv6 endpoint ::1:1161, transport ID 1.3.6.1.2.1.100.1.2.0

 .. note::

-    An unprivileged port *1024* has been chosen in this example to avoid running *snmpsim-command-responder* process as root.
+    An unprivileged port 1611 has been chosen in this example to avoid running ``snmpsim-command-responder`` process as root.

 By this point you can run you favorite SNMP Manager to talk to either of the two simulated devices through whatever transport you prefer.
-For instance, to talk to simulated Linux box over SNMP v2 through UDP over IPv4 run:
+For instance, to talk to simulated Linux box over SNMP v2c through UDP over IPv4 run:

 .. code-block:: bash